 In 1966 a devastating earthquake struck Tashkent, occasioning a blank slate for architects and city planners from across the Soviet Union to create the ideal Communist city.
-The remnants of the past were dwarfed as New Tashkent became a monumental metropolis in the 1970’s, a Moscow of the Orient.
+The remnants of the past were now truly relegated to a sideshow in a corner of town as New Tashkent became a monumental metropolis in the 1970’s, Moscow’s “beacon of Socialism in the Orient.”

-Add in the mosques and craft beer pubs of today, mix it with the mausoleums of yesteryear, and we’d venture that the biggest city of former Soviet Central Asia is an interesting place to visit.
+Add in the new mosques, dictator chic construction and craft beer pubs of today, mix it with the mausoleums of yesteryear, and we’d venture that the biggest city of former Soviet Central Asia is an interesting place to visit.

 How long should you stay?

 Having said that, Tashkent does not get a lot of love from the travel community.
 As a large, modern city, it fails to live up to the image of Uzbekistan conjured up in tourist brochures.
 If medieval architecture and colourful arts and crafts is what you came for, you probably don’t need more than a day in Tashkent.

 To tick off all of the obligatory highlights, add another day.
 If, on the other hand, you are a flaneur and a fan of Modernist architecture, you can easily spend 3 more days on top of that, simply strolling Tashkent.